Basketball England has produced Return To Play (RTP) guidance to help the sport bounce back from the COVID-19 pandemic.

 We are at

-of the Basketball England Return to Play Road Map for non-elite activity - see below
+of the Basketball England Return to Play Road Map for elite activity, for non-elite see the tier restrictions below